php-contrib/.github/profile/README.md

 PHP Contrib was created to provide a platform to discover and contribute community-driven recommendations and interfaces.

-PHP Contrib was not created as a replacement but rather a complement to the important work of [PHP-FIG](https://www.php-fig.org/).
+PHP Contrib was created as a complement to the important work of [PHP-FIG](https://www.php-fig.org/).

 ## How does PHP Contrib complement PHP-FIG?